Deploying mytoken with docker swarm¶

 About¶

-In the following we describe how to set up a full mytoken server deployment with docker swarm
+In the following we describe how to set up a full mytoken server deployment with docker swarm.

 In this "tutorial" we will run everything on a single machine, but extending it to multiple nodes should be doable

-.
+for people experienced with docker swarm.
 Probably the most crucial part there will be creating the networks between the nodes.

 If you successfully set this up across multiple nodes, we are happy if you shar your experience with us: